 Recommended Programs and Credits

-It is the responsibility of the Member to ensure appropriate CRE courses are taken and complete records are maintained.
+It is the responsibility of the member to ensure appropriate CRE courses are taken and complete records are maintained.
 Programs and courses for continuing education shall be directly related to the management, operation, or regulation of insurance companies or related to the financial reporting of the operations thereof and have a direct correlation to the discipline in which an examiner has earned a professional designation.
+While not intended to be overly restrictive, programs and courses that are merely designed to improve general core competencies (such as learning enhanced features of Microsoft Word or Excel) would not be acceptable.
+Nevertheless, programs and courses that do have a direct correlation to a member's job responsibilities may be considered.
+Topics that may be acceptable could include management skills, delegation, organization and development of personnel.
+Nevertheless, it is th responsibility of the member to provide support that the programs or courses for which CRE credits are being requeste meet these criteria.

 Credit Calculation — One hour of attendance and participation will equal one hour of CRE credit.
 Hours will not be given for introductory remarks, breaks, business meetings (e.g., elections, approval of minutes, financial statements, etc.), meals, or speakers of a general, non-financial or non-insurance nature.
 Seminars, classes and sessions must meet at least 50 minutes in order to receive one hour of credit.
 Half hours will be granted if the session exceeds 25 minutes after the hour.